pywbem/pywbem/docs/client/proxy.rst

 Proxy support
 -------------

-Since version 1.0, pywbem supports HTTP and SOCKS 5 proxies for connecting to the WBEM server.
+Starting with version 1.0, pywbem supports HTTP and SOCKS 5 proxies for connecting to the WBEM server.
 This is done by utilizing the proxy support in the underlying `requests` Python package.

 The proxies to be used can be specified using the ``proxies`` init argument of :class:`~pywbem.WBEMConnection`, or via the environment variables HTTP_PROXY